kubernetes-retired/external-storage/docs/deployment.md

 * Otherwise, if you don't care to back your nfs-provisioner's exports with persistent storage, there is no reason to use a service and you can just run it as a pod.
 Since in this case the pod is provisioning out of ephemeral storage inside the container, the `PersistentVolumes` it provisions will only be useful for as long as the pod is running anyway.

+#### A note on running in OpenShift

+The pod requires authorization to `list` all `StorageClasses`, `PersistentVolumeClaims`, and `PersistentVolumes` in the cluster.

+The pod will respect the rule for supplemental groups imposed by its PSP, SCC, or namespace when it associates a supplemental group with each of the PVs it creates.
+For example, if the PSP says the pod can only run with supplemental groups in the range 5000 to 6000, PVs it provisions will have supplemental group annotations within that range.
+In order to respect the rule the pod needs to be able to `get` its PSP, SCC, or namespace.

 #### Arguments